sequana/multitax/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.11.0    * use latest wrappers and graphivz apptainer
+          * create and use a sequana-wrappers for the sequana_taxonomy ruke
+          * fix type when downloading taxonomy.dat
 0.10.2    * add singularity containers
 0.10.1    * fix blast run when no taxid is found and HTML report 0.10.0    * uses new sequana wrappers and framework